WooCommerce SEO: 10 Tips & Best Practices for Higher Rankings

 8. Off-Page SEO

-Off-page SEO is about getting your website recognized and trusted by other websites and people on the internet.
+Off-page SEO is about getting your website recognised and trusted by other websites and people on the internet.
 It involves building backlinks from other sites to yours.
-It’s like getting recommendations from others.
+It’s like getting strong recommendations from other businesses, blogs and publications.

-Social media sharing and mentions are part of it.
-Positive reviews and ratings also matter.
-All these things show search engines that your site is influential and trustworthy.
+Social media sharing and mentions are also part of off-page SEO, as are positive reviews and ratings from the likes of Feefo.
+All these mentions show search engines that your site is influential and trustworthy.

 9. Regular Content Updates & Social Sharing